KnugiHK/WhatsApp-Chat-Exporter/README.md

-  --no-avatar           Do not render avatar in HTML output --import              Import JSON file and convert to HTML output --business            Use Whatsapp Business default files (iOS only) --preserve-timestamp  Preserve the modification timestamp of the extracted files (iOS only) --wab WAB, --wa-backup WAB
+  --no-avatar           Do not render avatar in HTML output --import              Import JSON file and convert to HTML output --business            Use Whatsapp Business default files (iOS only) --wab WAB, --wa-backup WAB
                         Path to contact database in crypt15 format --time-offset {-12 to 14}